 The topics addressed in this course are similar to those covered in SS 1110 Introductory Microeconomics but the treatment proceeds in a more rigorous and theoretical fashion to provide a firm platform for students majoring in Economics or Management, or those having a strong interest in economics.
 Mathematics at a level comparable to that taught in MA 1021-MA 1024 is frequently applied to lend precision to the analysis.
 The course rigorously develops the microeconomic foundations of the theory of the firm, the theory of the consumer, the theory of markets, and the conditions required for efficiency in economic systems.
-Prior exposure to the microeconomic theory covered in SS 1110 Introductory Microeconomics is suggested but not required.

 This course will be offered in 2001-02 and in alternate years thereafter.

 SS 2111.
 SOCIAL CONTROL OF BUSINESS.
+Cat.
+II

 An examination of government policies toward business.
 This course is focussed on the antitrust laws: their rationale, present scope, judicial interpretation and enforcement.
 The direct regulation of business: its problems and effects are also explored.
 Public ownership as an alternative to regulation is discussed.
 The performance of the American mixed economy and present government techniques for the control of business are evaluated.
 Alternate government policies for improving industrial efficiency and social welfare are considered.
 This course will be of interest to students concerned with understanding how business behavior affects social and economic welfare and the role of the government in maintaining and improving the performance of a mixed economy.
 Since the course will examine how different types of product and factor markets function and the relationship between market conditions and that of technological development, it will be helpful to students whose IQPs involve assessing the impact of a technical innovation on the economy or identifying the socialeconomic conditions that promote technical progress.
-Students taking this course should be familiar with the material covered in SS 1110, Introductory Microeconomics.

 This course will be offered in 2001-02 and in alternate years thereafter.